 - $20,000 for damage to others’ property

 Yes.
-An SR-22 is necessary to reinstate a Nevada driver’s license once the DUI suspension period ends.2 The length of a driver’s license suspension depends on whether the person had previous DUIs within the last seven (7) years:
+An SR-22 policy is necessary to reinstate a Nevada driver’s license once the DUI suspension period ends.2 The length of a driver’s license suspension depends on whether the person had previous DUIs within the last seven (7) years:

 - A first-time DUI carries a 185 day driver’s license suspension.

 - A second-time DUI carries a one (1) year driver’s license suspension.

 - A third-time DUI carries a three (3) year driver’s license suspension.3